kenken64/NUSISS-DevOpsEng/quizes/README.md

 <br>

 ### 4. Which of the following is not an endpoint exposed by Docker Trusted Registry that can be used to assess the health of a Docker Trusted Registry replica?

-A. /health
+A) /health

-B. /nginx_status
+B) /nginx_status

-C. /api/v0/meta/cluster_status
+C) /api/v0/meta/cluster_status

-D. /replica_status
+D) /replica_status

 ### 5. Which of the following endpoints exposed by Docker Trusted Registry can be used to assess the health of a Docker Trusted Registry replica?

-A. /health
+A) /health

-B. /api/health
+B) /api/health

-C. /replica_status
+C) /replica_status

-D. /nginx/health
+D) /nginx/health

 ### 6. One of your developers is trying to push an image to the registry (dtr.example.com).
 The push fails with the error “denied: requested access to the resource is denied”.
 What should you verify the user has completed?

-- A. docker login -u <username> -p <password> dtr.example.com
+A) docker login -u <username> -p <password> dtr.example.com

-- B. docker registry login -u username -p <password> dtr.example.com
+B) docker registry login -u username -p <password> dtr.example.com

-- C. docker push <username>/<image:tag> dtr.example.com
+C) docker push <username>/<image:tag> dtr.example.com

-- D. docker images login -u <username> -p <password> dtr.example.com
+D) docker images login -u <username> -p <password> dtr.example.com

 <br>

 7. You have been asked to backup the swarm state on a Linux installation.
 By default, where do Docker manager nodes store the swarm state and manager logs?

-- A. /var/run/docker/swarm
+A) /var/run/docker/swarm
-- B. /var/lib/docker/swarm
+B) /var/lib/docker/swarm
-- C. /etc/docker/swarm
+C) /etc/docker/swarm
-- D. /run/docker/swarm
+D) /run/docker/swarm
 <br>

 8. Which of the following will put the Docker engine into debug mode?